What is repentance and is it necessary for salvation?

 Question: "What is repentance and is it necessary for salvation?"

 While repentance is not a work that earns salvation, repentance unto salvation does result in works.
-It is impossible to truly and fully change your mind without that causing a change in action.
+It is impossible to truly change your mind without that causing a change in action.
 In the Bible, repentance results in a change in behavior.
 That is why John the Baptist called people to “produce fruit in keeping with repentance” (Matthew 3:8).
-A person who has truly repented from rejection of Christ to faith in Christ will give evidence of a changed life (2 Corinthians 5:17; Galatians 5:19–23; James 2:14–26).
+A person who has truly repented of his sin and exercised faith in Christ will give evidence of a changed life (2 Corinthians 5:17; Galatians 5:19–23; James 2:14–26).

 To see what repentance looks like in real life, all we need to do is turn to the story of Zacchaeus.
 Here was a man who cheated and stole and lived lavishly on his ill-gotten gains—until he met Jesus.
 At that point he had a radical change of mind: “Look, Lord!” said Zacchaeus.
 “Here and now I give half of my possessions to the poor, and if I have cheated anybody out of anything, I will pay back four times the amount” (Luke 19:8).
 Jesus happily proclaimed that salvation had come to Zacchaeus’s house, and that even the tax collector was now “a son of Abraham” (verse 9)—a reference to Zacchaeus’s faith.
 The cheat became a philanthropist; the thief made restitution.
 That’s repentance, coupled with faith in Christ.